Wallasey pub shooting: Sister says Elle Edwards was her soulmate - NewsBreak

 BBC

-A British man has died after being shot in Jamaica, police on the Caribbean island have said.
-Sean Patterson, a personal trainer from west London, was found on Monday with gunshot wounds to his upper body and head in St James, officers said.
-Jamaica Constabulary Force told PA news agency...
+A British man who was shot dead in Jamaica earlier this week was the victim of a contract killing ordered in Britain, according to local police.
+Sean Patterson, 33, a personal trainer from west London, was found with gunshot wounds to his upper body and head at about midday on Monday in Bogue Hill, St James, police said.

-Aspiring Transgender Model Accused Of Murdering Father, Injuring Sister In Staged Home Invasion

-Nikki Secondino allegedly ran to neighbors for help, claiming two masked intruders broke into her Brooklyn apartment and demanded money.
-Now, she is charged with her father's murder and sister's attempted murder.
-An aspiring transgender model is under arrest for allegedly murdering her father in what was initially believed to...

 Comments / 0